githubtraining/community-starter-kit/responses/01a-add-description.md

 First, let's focus on helping others understand Mona's project.
 After all, people are most likely to contribute to projects they use, so `no users === no contributors`.

-Users should be able to understand the project at a glance, so let's start by adding a repository description and creating a README.
+Users should be able to understand the project at a glance, so let's start by adding a repository description and creating a `README.md`.

-Mona is working on a first draft of the README.
+Mona is working on a first draft of the `README.md`.
 Can you help by adding a description to the repository?

 ### :keyboard: Activity: Adding a repository description